cal-poly-dxhub/generic-chatbot-framework/README.md

     If multiple embedding models are configured, the first model in the list will be chosen by default unless modelRefKey is specified.

 -   **corpusConfig (optional)**: Configuration for the document corpus and ingestion settings.
-The solution provides two ingestion paths:

-    1. **Default Pipeline**: Uses Aurora PostgreSQL as the vector store

-    -   Automatically provisions an ingestion pipeline
-    -   Processes documents through Lambda functions
-    -   Stores embeddings in Aurora PostgreSQL

-    2. **Amazon Bedrock Knowledge Base**: Uses OpenSearch Serverless as the vector store

-    -   Leverages Amazon Bedrock's built-in ingestion capabilities
-    -   Requires OpenSearch Serverless as the vector store
-    -   Provides managed chunking and processing
+The solution uses Amazon Bedrock Knowledge Base with S3 Vectors.

-    > **Important**: To use Amazon Bedrock Knowledge Base, you must configure OpenSearch Serverless as your vector store in the `vectorStoreConfig` section.
-To use default ingestion pipeline, you must configure Aurora PostgreSQL as the vector store in the `vectorStoreConfig`.
+    > **Important**: To use Amazon Bedrock Knowledge Base, you must configure S3 Vectors as your vector store in the `vectorStoreConfig` section.

     ```yaml
     corpusConfig:
-      corpusType: <'default' | 'knowledgebase'>
+      corpusType: knowledgebase
       corpusProperties:
-        # chunking configuration for default
-        chunkingConfiguration:
-          chunkSize: <Number of characters per chunk, default is 1000>
-          chunkOverlap: <Number of characters overlapping between chunks, default is 200>
-        # chunk configuration for knowledgebase
         chunkingConfiguration:
           chunkingStrategy: <'FIXED_SIZE' | 'SEMANTIC', default is 'FIXED_SIZE'>
             # For FIXED_SIZE strategy